lazurey/showcar-ads/README.md

 This library provides a unified solution for integrating advertisements (ads) on all AS24 Tatsu web pages.

+## Prerequisites:

+This library uses custom-elements which come with the showcar-ui library.
+In order to use showcar-ads you need to include showcar-ui on your web page.

 ## How to include:

 To include the showcar-ads library you can use our jigsaw fragment: